jdavies/learning-library/oci-library/L100-LAB/Compute_Services/Compute_HOL.md

 Be sure to review [Best Practices for Your Compute Instance](https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm) for important information about working with your Oracle Cloud Infrastructure Compute instance.

+You can view a video of this labe here: [https://youtu.be/0DHEz-2l9ck](https://youtu.be/0DHEz-2l9ck)

 ## Pre-Requisites

 - Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)